 Comparing Colocation Quotes

 It can be confusing to compare quotes between providers.
 Here are some tips to help you pick the colocation solution that best meets your needs.

 With colo quotes, your first stop should be analyzing the costs related to space, power, and bandwidth.
 Ensure the quotes provide comparable rack units, similar power allocation, and adequate bandwidth to meet your needs.
 Take note of the billing model – whether it’s fixed or metered.
 Fixed fee models provide cost predictability, while metered billing varies based on usage.
 Overage charges, if any, should also be carefully scrutinized.

 Assess the redundancy built into each provider’s quote.
 This includes redundancy in power feeds, network connections, and cooling systems.
 Higher redundancy might drive costs up but will ensure better reliability.

 Note the data center tier mentioned in the quotes – Tier III and Tier IV centers offer more redundancy and reliability than Tier I and II, but they also typically cost more.
 Some providers will also include an uptime guarantee with service credits in their Master Service Agreement.

 Consider Additional Services

-Go beyond the basic quote and examine the cost of additional services like remote hands, backup, recovery, or security services.
+Go beyond the basic quote and examine the cost of additional services like remote hands, backup, recovery, cloud hosting, dedicated servers, or security services.
 While some providers bundle these services into their expenses, others charge separately.
 Also, remote hands rates can vary greatly, from as low as $75 per hour to as much as $500 per hour.